MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/fsmo-roles.md

 - PDC emulator
 - Infrastructure master

-Typically, a FSMO role ownership is executed only when the domain controller has replicated the naming context (NC) where the ownership is stored since the Directory Service started.
-Make sure that a FSMO role seizure reaches the previous owner before the role is used.
+Typically, an FSMO role ownership is executed only when the domain controller has replicated the naming context (NC) where the ownership is stored since the Directory Service started.
+Make sure that an FSMO role seizure reaches the previous owner before the role is used.

 ### Schema master FSMO role